JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **Americans on average use about 580 pounds of paper per year per person**.
+And here is a just a random fact -  **High Priests in ancient Egypt were the only ones who were allowed to wear garments made from cotton**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 09 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 10 Aug, 2025.</sub>